Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/custom-errors.rst

 return value when rejecting.
 This is also the case when using a custom error type.
 Therefore, a mapping from the custom error type to ``Reject``, in the form of an implementation of ``From<MyError> for Reject``, is needed.
-You can derive the implementation automatically with ``#[derive(Reject)]``, if the type also implements ``Serial`` (also derivable).
-The ``Serial`` instance is needed, because the whole data type is serialized and included as the optional return value.
+You can derive the implementation automatically with ``#[derive(Reject)]`` if the type also implements ``Serial`` (also derivable).
+The ``Serial`` instance is needed because the whole data type is serialized and included as the optional return value.
 Here is a typical example::